-The West Fargo Police Department is trying to identify this man.
-The man is believed to be involved in a current investigation and any information about his identity from the public is appreciated.
+The West Fargo Police Department is trying to identify this vehicle.
+The vehicle and those using it, are believed to be involved in a current investigation and any information about his identity from the public is appreciated.
 If you have information regarding the man, please email FacebookTips@westfargond.gov or call the West Fargo Police Tip Line at (701) 433-5333.

 FARGO — A 29-year-old Fargo man pleaded guilty Thursday, Sept.
 27, to felony charges of manslaughter and terrorizing in connection with the death of an acquaintance during a fight in March.
 Daniel Habiger had been charged with murder.
 His sentencing hearing on the manslaughter and terrorizing charges is set for Nov.
 15 in Cass County District Court.

 WEST FARGO — Voters in the West Fargo School District overwhelmingly approved a bond referendum for a new high school, with 71 percent of voters approving the measure on Tuesday, Sept.
 25. The more than two dozen parents, community members and district staff broke into applause at the Leidel Education Center as Business Manager Mark Lemer said the district had reached its needed 60 percent of the vote to pass.

 WEST FARGO — Polls for the West Fargo School District bond referendum are open 7 a.m. to 8 p.m.
 Tuesday, Sept.
 25, at six locations across West Fargo, Fargo, Horace and Harwood.

 FARGO — A Fargo man is accused of trading his employer's advertising space for more than $63,000 in luxury items and services for his own personal use, including a home sound system, mechanic work on exotic cars and spa treatments meant to freeze off fat.